 Clinical mental health counselors have always understood that their professional work encompasses a broad range of clinical practice, including dealing with normal problems of living and promoting optimal mental health in addition to the prevention, intervention and treatment of mental and emotional disorders.
-This work of clinical mental health counselors serves the needs of socially and culturally diverse clients (e.g. age, gender, race/ethnicity, socio-economic status, sexual orientation) across the lifespan (i.e. children, adolescents and adults including older adults and geriatric populations).
-Clinical mental health counselors have developed a strong sense of professional identity over the last 35 years.
-AMHCA has sought to support this sense of professional identity through legislative and professional advocacy, professional standards, a code of ethics, continuing education, and clinical educational resources.
+This work of clinical mental health counselors serves the needs of socially and culturally diverse clients (e.g. age, gender, race/ethnicity, socio-economic status, sexual orientation, etc.) across the lifespan (i.e. children, adolescents and adults including older adults and geriatric populations).
+Clinical mental health counselors have developed a strong sense of professional identity since 1976.
+AMHCA has sought to support this sense of professional identity through legislative and professional advocacy, professional standards, a code of ethics, continuing education, and clinical educational resources, and support for evidence-based best practices, research and peer-reviewed dissemination of developments in the field.